ne.gif (2791 bytes) NE406 Radiation Protection and Shielding

 15. Explain why we generally shield first for neutrons and then for gamma rays.

-Return to Course Outline © 1998 by Ronald E. Pevey.
+Return to Course Outline © Ronald E. Pevey.
 All rights reserved.